 F

-rom the heart of the redwoods in the Santa Cruz Mountains, to the condor flyways of Pinnacles National Park, to the pelagic waters of the California Current, the California Central Coast Joint Venture's (C3JV) mission is to work through inclusive partnerships advancing strategies that steward healthy and resilient habitats for birds, other wildlife and people.
+rom the heart of the redwoods in the Santa Cruz Mountains, to the condor flyways of Pinnacles National Park, to the pelagic waters of the California Current, the California Central Coast Joint Venture's (C3JV) mission is to work through partnership to strengthen healthy habitats that support birds, other wildlife and local economies.

 for updates